 I can’t move on from this particular part of the story without mentioning that up until this point, IVF had been sold to us as the silver bullet, the sure thing, with glossy brochures showing healthy bouncing babies and glowing parents.
 There was no mention of the outrageous expense, the painful injections, or the emotional toll of the slippery slope of hope, expectation, and disappointment.
 The odds quoted covered the vast spectrum of all women, all ages, all scenarios and were not calculated for one Lisa, one set of dud ovaries, one desperate attempt.
 Instead we were simply told, “It will all be worth it when you get your baby.”

 I’m sure the doctor expected us to say, “Where do I sign?”
 But his glossy offer wasn’t nearly good enough for me to bet my money, my body, and, most of all, my heart on, so we said, “No thank you,” and left.

-There’s a lot more to this story of course, enough to fill two books and almost 1,400 blog posts.
+There’s a lot more to this story of course, enough to fill two books and more than 1,500 blog posts.
 Suffice to say, my husband and I, armed with information from every possible source, explored all the avenues available, but ultimately our children, a pregnancy, even a near-miss, eluded us.
 We made the hardest decision of our lives and started trying to figure out how to build a life that didn’t include Valentino or Sophia.

 It’s been a long road of acceptance, filled with a lot of tears, much stomping around being furious at the world, and yes, I’ll admit it, a fair bit of glaring at mothers who don’t fully appreciate the children they’ve been given, and griping about the unfairness of how life’s blessings are sometimes doled out (see any Whiny Wednesday post for details.)
 But I’m doing pretty well at this childless thing now.